mabrek/mabrek.github.io/_drafts/kafka-parquet-timeseries.md

 Text file had size of 1.4Gb which means kafka has some overhead for storing uncompressed data.

-Next step is to fetch data from Kafka.
+### Fetching data from Kafka

 I needed to handle read offsets manually so I chose SimpleConsumer.
 It's API turned out to be quite confusing and not that simple.
 It doesn't talk to Zookeeper (TODO) and allows to specify offsets.
-Handling all corner cases requires lots of code https://cwiki.apache.org/confluence/display/KAFKA/0.8.0+SimpleConsumer+Example but the prototype can cut many corners so reading data turned out quite simple in Scala:
+Handling all corner cases requires lots of [code](https://cwiki.apache.org/confluence/display/KAFKA/0.8.0+SimpleConsumer+Example) but simple prototype turned out to be quite short in Scala:

     val consumer = new SimpleConsumer("localhost", 9092, 5000,
         BlockingChannel.UseDefaultBufferSize, name)